 What’s going on?

-The Regional Settings affect the sort order (aka collation).
-The usual advice is to change the Regional Settings in Windows to change the sort order but that’s not necessary since at least Word 2007.
+The Regional Settings affect the collation order (aka sort).
+The usual advice is to change the Regional Settings in Windows to change the sort order but that’s not necessary in modern Word.

 Curiously, Excel doesn’t have an equivalent setting and you have to rely on the Windows Regional setting.